zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/use-binary-vector.md

 Binary vectors can be generated through various methods.
 In text processing, predefined vocabularies can be used to set corresponding bits based on word presence.
 For image processing, perceptual hashing algorithms (like [pHash](https://en.wikipedia.org/wiki/Perceptual_hashing)) can generate binary features of images.
 In machine learning applications, model outputs can be binarized to obtain binary vector representations.

-After binary vectorization, the data can be stored in Milvus for management and vector retrieval.
+After binary vectorization, the data can be stored in Zilliz Cloud clusters for management and vector retrieval.
 The diagram below shows the basic process.

 ![TF1uw4AQVhFdmBbrhyVcJO6WnXe](/byoc/TF1uw4AQVhFdmBbrhyVcJO6WnXe.png)